berty/yolo/web/README.md

 # Initializing React for Yolo ⚛

 Just a placeholder for now.
-You must launch it from this subdirectory.
+You must launch it from this subdirectory for frontend development.

-You will need to set `$YOLO_APP_PW` in your local environment before running these commands.
-(This is still not secure enough for production, but allows us to avoid committing a hardcoded password.)

 ```shell
 npm install